nubificus/vaccel-tutorials/lab5/README.md

 	vaccel_foo_unpack,
 };
 ```

 Add the `vaccel_foo_unpack` function into this array and we can now save and close this file.
 And thats it for this directoy!
 Lets move on to the overall `src` directory once more.

-Final thing here to note is just in the `vaccel.h` file here, once more add the `#include "ops/foo.h"` and we are done!
+Final thing to note here is to once more add the `#include "ops/foo.h"` in the `vaccel.h` file and we are done!

-Now lets make sure this operation works before we make a start on the actual function itself.
+Now lets make sure this operation works before we start working on the actual function itself.

 ---

 ## Testing the operation

-We are just going to edit the noop plugin here as mentioned in the previous labs as most of the framework of the plugin is already written here and it is much quicker to test it.
+We are just going to edit the noop plugin here as mentioned in the previous labs as most of the framework of the plugin is already written and it is much quicker to test it.
 Would rather find out something is wrong instead of writing an entirely new plugin and trying to debug two things at once - not fun!

-In the `vaccel.c` file here:
+So, starting at the top of the `vaccelrt` directory, we need to go to `plugins/noop` directory and edit the `vaccel.c` file here:

-Once again just add the `#include <ops/foo.h>` at the top of the file and now we can scroll down until we get to:
+Once again, add the `#include <ops/foo.h>` at the top of the file and now we can scroll down until we get to:

 ```C
 struct vaccel_op ops[] = {